AvishekVerma/Python_Basic_Code/README.md

            ii) If no message is provided, it should greet a default message ‘How are you’
            Ex: Hello ---xxxx---, How are you  -🡪 default message.
            Ex: Hello ---xxxx---, --xx your message xx---
+# Assignment 6

+Problem 1
+For the dataset “Indian_cities”,
+a.
+Find out top 10 states in female-male sex ratio
+b.
+Find out top 10 cities in total number of graduates
+c.
+Find out top 10 cities and their locations in respect of  total effective_literacy_rate.

+Problem 2 For the data set “Indian_cities”
+a.
+Construct histogram on literates_total and comment about the inferences
+b.
+Construct scatter  plot between  male graduates and female graduates

+Problem 3 For the data set “Indian_cities”
+a.
+Construct Boxplot on total effective literacy rate and draw inferences
+b.
+Find out the number of null values in each column of the dataset and delete them.